mskf1383/pashmak/README.md

 out ^; # output: None
 ```

-why in the first time when mem value was read, the value correctly was printed on screen, but in the second time, the `None` was printed?
+Why in the first time when mem value was read, the value correctly was printed on screen, but in the second time, the `None` was printed?

-because memory is temporary. when you read the memory, that will be empty after read automaticly.
+Because memory is temporary.
+When you read the memory, that will be empty after read automaticly.

-look at this example:
+Look at this example:

 ```bash
 mem 'first value\n';